-I don’t know about you but when at first I started playing Badminton and I walked into a venue, the first thing that I noticed was, you were never allowed to step into the court and play the sport if you weren’t in your “Non Marking Badminton shoes“.
+I don’t know about you but when I first started playing Badminton and walked into a venue, the first thing that I noticed was, you were never allowed to step into the court and play if you weren’t in your “Non-Marking Badminton shoes“.

 1) Flip your shoe and use your fingernail to press the sole.
-If the sole is dented, then your shoe is most likely to be a Non marking shoe as the sole is soft and won’t cause any marks.
+If the sole is dented, then your shoe is most likely to be a non-marking shoe and if the sole is soft and won’t cause any marks.